artur-sannikov/caddy-ansible/README.md

 2. Define host variables in `host_vars/caddyDMZ.yml`.
 The comments in the example file should be helpful.
 3. Set up your [Caddyfile](https://caddyserver.com/docs/caddyfile) in `roles/reverse_proxy/files`.
 See the provided example for ideas.
 I am using [Authentik](https://goauthentik.io/) for some of the apps that do not provide built-in authentication.
 4. Set up `caddy_override.conf`.
 It only contains the Cloudflare API token.
 Keep it **safe**!
-5. In root directory create the `files/public_keys/ansible.pub` key, containing your public key the `base` role will transfer to the Caddy machine.

 Remove the `.example` extension from the provided files.

 ## How to run?

-1. Provided you have Ansible installed and `inventory` and `ansible.cfg` files created, you need to run `ansible-playbook bootsrap.yml`.
-It will create a specified Ansible user and give it `sudo` rights.
-From now on, you can run any Ansible playbook as this user.
+Provided you have Ansible installed and `inventory` and `ansible.cfg`, run `ansible-playbook caddy.yml`.
-2. Run `ansible-playbook caddy.yml`.

 ## Things to keep in mind